AK-Vitae/Swift-Practice/Notes/Swift Type System.md

 * (Double) -> Void // takes a Double and returns nothing
 * () -> Array // takes no arguments and returns an Array of Strings
 * () -> Void // takes no arguments and returns nothing (this is a common one)

+## Protocols

+* A protocol is sort of a "stripped-down" struct/class
+  * It has functions and vars, but no implementation or storage
+* Struct or Class can implement a protocol or multiple protocols
+* A protocol can have protocol inheritance
+* "Constrains and gains"
+* You can extend a protocol to have implementation and you can even add default implementation
+* Protocols allow for code to demand certain behavior out of another type